Situational Irony: 3 Steps to Surprise Your Readers With Ironic Twists

 Morgan must find a way to land his malfunctioning airplane.

 Write for fifteen minutes.
-When you are finished, post your work in the comments.
+When you are finished, share your work.
 And be sure to provide feedback for your fellow writers!

+Write Practice Pro community members can share here in the practice workshop.
+Not a member yet?
+We'd love to have you join us and become a part of our community of writers here.